7 Rustic Spring Decor Living Room Ideas (Cozy Charm Awaits)

 Imagine a chunky knit throw draped over a smooth linen sofa, or a rough woven basket sitting next to a polished wood side table.
 It’s all about the mix!

 The contrast between rough and smooth creates a dynamic space that makes you want to reach out and touch everything.
-You can learn how to layer textures like a pro.

 Patterns are your chance to inject some personality.
 Floral prints are the obvious, perfect choice for spring, while botanical prints of leaves and ferns are a natural fit.